ScalablyTyped/SlinkyTyped/t/testing-library__jest-dom/readme.md

 ## Note
-This library has been generated from typescript code from first party type definitions.
+This library has been generated from typescript code from [DefinitelyTyped](https://definitelytyped.org).

 Provided with :purple_heart: from [ScalablyTyped](https://github.com/oyvindberg/ScalablyTyped)